Science policy affects a broad range of issues, ranging from data sharing and gene editing, to intellectual property and regulation.

 Open access ensures that original research publications – including journal articles, book chapters and monographs – are available to everyone to read and re-use at no cost.

-The European Commission is developing plans to update EU copyright law so that it applies equally across Europe and is fit for purpose in the 21st century.
+The European Commission has published a proposal to update EU copyright law so that it applies equally across Europe and is fit for purpose in the 21st century.